Join Date: Sep 2007

 ~Amanda Busy, mostly minamalist, homesteading Mama to 4 girls

-Stepmom to one and step-grandma to two Navy Wife to my retired sailor
+Stepmom to one and step-grandma to three Navy Wife to my retired sailor

 I have horrendus spelling, I'm dyslexic and random keys tend not to work (or double type), changing on a daily basis on my awesome computer